 One of the difficult things about losing someone close is letting other people know.
 Phoning immediate family and close friends can be daunting.
 Even if they are able to contact other people on your behalf it can still be difficult and time consuming.
 You may also be worried that you’ve not contacted everyone who would need to know the news.
 This is why a death notice in a newspaper can be useful.

-Death Notices are usually printed in the person’s local paper.
-If they had recently moved to a new area or had particular ties to another part of the country, you may also wish to place a notice in that town’s papers.
+Death Notices are usually placed in the paper local to where the person lived.
+If they had strong ties to another area – and would perhaps still have a lot of friends there – you may also wish to place a notice in that area’s paper as well.